Freakyab/CodeExchange/README.md

 To use CodeExchange, simply visit the [website](https://codeexchange.vercel.app/).
 You can explore and search for code snippets, submit your own code, and collaborate with other users.

-## Contact

-If you have any questions or need support, you can contact us through the website or reach out via email at [your@email.com].

 Happy coding!